Minimal types in stable Banach spaces: On Henson's Conjecture

 \begin{rmk} In Theorem \ref{thm:main}, one may assume that $M_0$ is the saturated separable model of $T$; however, not necessarily the prime model.
-It would be interesting to find out whether an $\ell_2$ type exists over the prime model as well. \end{rmk}
+It would be interesting to find out whether an $\ell_2$ type exists over the prime model as well (we believe that the answer ought to be positive). \end{rmk}